 Removing First DWI in Texas From Your Criminal Record

 One of the major consequences of pleading guilty to or being convicted of DWI is that the offense forever appears on a person’s criminal record.
 This alone should give all alleged offenders reason to make sure that they explore all possible defense options to achieve the most favorable outcome when they have been charged with their first DWI.

 It is important to understand that DWI convictions can never be expunged or sealed, as they permanently remain on criminal records.
 However, records of arrests can be sealed or expunged if the alleged offender was either:

 Have you been charged with DWI in Denton County?
-Richard C. McConathy and Brian A. Bolton have more than two decades of combined experience handling all types of cases involving alleged drunk driving, and they have a 91 percent success rate since 2002 on DWI cases announced ready for trial.
+Richard C. McConathy has decades of experience handling all types of cases involving alleged drunk driving, and they have a 91 percent success rate since 2002 on DWI cases announced ready for trial.

-The Law Offices of Richard C. McConathy aggressively defends clients against alleged drunk driving charges in Lewisville, Little Elm, Grapevine, and Westlake.
-Call 940-222-8004 right now to set up a free consultation that will let our attorneys provide a complete evaluation of your case and begin developing the strongest possible legal defense.
+Law Offices of Richard C. McConathy aggressively defend clients against alleged drunk driving charges in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+Call (940) 222-8004 right now to set up a free consultation that will let our attorneys provide a complete evaluation of your case and begin developing the strongest possible legal defense.